balsollier-lisa/Parametric-estimation-of-the-BDMM-process/README.md

 # Parametric-estimation-of-the-BDMM-process

-These codes and data are part of the supporting information of the article "Parametric estimation and LAN property of the birth-death-move process with mutations".
+These codes and data are part of the supporting information of the article "Parametric estimation and LAN property of the birth-death-move process with mutations", https://arxiv.org/pdf/2404.19367

-- ''Code'' contains the Python functions to simulate a BDM process.
-These programs are needed to run the example in ''An-example-of-simulation''.
+- ''Code'' contains the Python functions to simulate a BDMM process, to use MLE to estimate the parameters of the birth kernel, as parameterised in the article and to represent the likelihood function and the asymptotic covariance matrix for a simulation.
+These programs are needed to run the programs in ''An-example-of-simulation'' and in "Real-dataset".

-- ''An-example-of-simulation'' folder contains the programmes to simulate a simple BDMM process, where the particles move inside the square [-10,10]x[-10,10], each either a Brownian motion, a subdhiffusive motion or a superdiffusif motion without boundary conditions, and where the birth and mutation jumps occurs at a uniform rate, and death intensity is proportional to the number of particles.
-This folder also contains the results of 500 independent simulations used to display the figure in the article.
+- ''An-example-of-simulation'' folder contains the programs to simulate a simple BDMM process and the results of 500 independent simulations.
+It also contains the instructions needed to use the programs of "Code" folder in order to calculate the maximum likelihood of each simulation and display Figure 2 in the article.

-- ''Real-dataset'' contains two folders, one with the real dataset presented in the article and the other one with the programs witch allow to draw the log-likelihood heat map of this real dataset.
+- ''Data'' contains two folders, one with the real dataset presented in the article and the other one with the programs which allow to draw the log-likelihood heat map of this real dataset.